 19) Speed up Menu Show delay time in Windows 7

 Editing a registry key speeds up menu show time in Windows 7.
 I suggest trying the manual registry editing (2nd) method available here.
-So next time menus will appear quicker than earlier and improve Windows 7 performance.
+So next time, menus will appear quicker than earlier and improve Windows 7 speed.

 20) Change the power plan to maximum performance.

 Make sure your Windows 7/8.1 computer is virus free.
 Viruses/malware/spyware make any computers slow by giving additional work to processors, memory, and disks.
-You can run a virus check and clean viruses your existing 3rd party tool.
+You can run a virus check and clean viruses using existing 3rd party tools.
 The free version of Malwarebytes is a great option to scan and clean malware and viruses.

 22) Malicious software check and Removal

-Download the free latest malicious removal software for Windows 7/8.1 from Microsoft and scan.
-It will help in cleaning the system and regain the actual power of the computer.
+Download Microsoft’s free latest malicious removal software for Windows 7/8.1 and scan.
+It will help clean the system and regain the computer’s actual power.

 Whatever version of Microsoft’s operating system is being discussed, one of the most common questions is how to make it run faster.
-Here, I will talk about why Windows 10 may be slowed down and how to speed it up, what can affect its performance, and what actions can improve it in certain situations.
+Here, we will discuss why Windows 10 is slow, how to speed it up, what can affect its performance, and what actions can improve it in certain situations.